arnaudroger/SimpleFlatMapper/README.md

  * List and Array mapping
  * No configuration needed

-See (Property Mapping wiki)[https://github.com/arnaudroger/SimpleFlatMapper/wiki/Property-Mapping] for more details.
+See [Property Mapping Wiki](https://github.com/arnaudroger/SimpleFlatMapper/wiki/Property-Mapping) for more details.

 |Module|||
 |------|-----|-----|